GJDuck/e9syscall/README.md

 E9Syscall is a system call interception toolkit for `x86_64 Linux`.

+E9Syscall uses [E9Patch](https://github.com/GJDuck/e9patch) to statically
+rewrite `libc.so` into a new version with all system calls intercepted.
-Unlike other system call interception tools, E9Syscall does not use `ptrace` or signal handlers (`SIGTRAP`).
+Unlike other interception tools, E9Syscall does not rely on `ptrace` or signal handlers (`SIGTRAP`).

+## Build

+To build E9Syscall, simply run the `build.sh` script:

+         $ ./build.sh

 ## Usage

 To use E9Syscall:

-1. Implement your system call hook routine, e.g., in a file `hook.c`
+1. Implement your system call hook routine, e.g., in a file `hook.c`.
+   See the `examples/` directory for some examples.
 2. Build a replacement `libc.so` using the command:

-           ./e9syscall-build hook.c
+         $ ./e9syscall-build hook.c

 This will build a modified `libc-hook.so` file which will call the hook function every time a system call is executed.
 To use, simply `LD_PRELOAD` the new library to replace the default, e.g.:

-        LD_PRELOAD=$PWD/libc-hook.so ls
+        $ LD_PRELOAD=$PWD/libc-hook.so ls

 The hook function has the following type signature: